BenjaminEngelman/ADA-Project/README.md

 # Dataset
 [Dunnhumby](https://www.dunnhumby.com/careers/engineering/sourcefiles): This dataset contains household level transactions over two years from a group of 2,500 households who are frequent shoppers at a retailer.
 Moreover, this dataset provides demographic information for households as well as information about campaigns and discounts of stores.

-[USDA National Nutrient DB](https://data.world/craigkelly/usda-national-nutrient-db): This dataset is a flattened version of the USDA National Nutrient Database.
-It includes nutritional information of the different types of food as well as their description and food category.

 # Structure
 ```
 .
 ├── data # contains all the data from the preprocess steps
-│   ├── food_products.cvs
+│   ├── food_products.csv
 │   └── meat_products.csv
 │   └── vegetables_products.csv
+│   └── pure_meat_products.csv
+│   └── spentt_by_houshold.csv
-├── main.ipynb # notebook for the second milestone
+├── main.ipynb # notebook with complete work of our research
-├── preprocess.ipynb # notebook with the preprocessing of the data to create meat vegetable, ... dataframe
+├── preprocess.ipynb # notebook with the preprocessing of the data to create related dataframes
+├── statistics.csv # notebook that contains results of statistical tests applied in main notebook
 └── README.md
 ```

-# Milestone 2
-For this milestone two notebooks have been written.

-*main.ipynb* contains the descriptive statistics and detailed analysis at demographic, household, product and campaign level. <br/>
-In the first part, datasets are inspected one by one, their inconsintencies are corrected and a dataset analysis is done.<br/>
-In the second part, links between the different datasets are made and a higher level analysis is made for the research questions.
-It compares the consuming behaviors of households with their demographic features with a focus on meat consumption.

-*preprocess.ipynb* is a secondary notebook creating preprocessed products datasets depending on their categories (food products, meat products, pure meat products and vegetable products).
-As this step has less analytical power, it has been decided to write it in a separate notebook.
-The datasets are then imported in the *main.ipynb* file to be used and analysed.

 # Contribution

-Soner: Preliminary data analysis of demographic data and coupons, deeper demogrpahic analysis (milestone 3), data story
+Soner: Preliminary data analysis of demographic data and coupons, demographic analysis on consumption, design of data story

-Thomas: Preliminary data analysis and preprocessing of products, statistics, group comparison analysis.
+Thomas: Preliminary data analysis and preprocessing of products, statistical tests, group comparisons.

-Benjamin: Preliminary data analysis of Transaction data, group comparison analysis, interactive plots for the data story
+Benjamin: Preliminary data analysis of transactions, group comparison analysis, interactive plots and graphs for the data story

-David: Preliminary data analysis of Transaction data, Time analysis, data story
+David: Preliminary data analysis of Transaction data, time analysis, coding the data story

-These are the main contributions but everyone patricipated in almost all the tasks as we were most of the time working together.
+Although these are the main division of work, everyone patricipated in almost all the tasks as we were most of the time working and together discussing the results.